 Into the Mirror (Mirrors)

 The worst remake of a Korean film has to go to Mirrors.
 Originally, Mirrors was supposed to be a straightforward remake of the Korean supernatural horror film Into the Mirror.
 However, the film ended up being much different.
-It still retains the Korean versions’ basic idea involving mirrors, however, the overall story is completely different.
-The US version is about a security guard who enters a room he cannot escape and starts to beg his reflections in the mirror to take his life.
+It retains the Korean versions’ basic idea involving mirrors; however, the overall story is entirely different.
+The US version is about a security guard who enters a room he cannot escape and begs his reflection in the mirror to take his life.
 The Korean version is about a series of deaths in a department store, all involving mirrors.
 The film revolves around an ex-cop who investigates these deaths.
-It is a much deeper film and really makes you think.
-Those that like a lot of gore, go with the US version, those that want to go for a much deeper and suspenseful story go with the Korean version.
+It is a much deeper film and makes you think.
+Those that like a lot of gore go with the US version, and those that want to go for a much deeper and suspenseful story go with the Korean version.

 Rotten Tomatoes: 56%